This article was updated in July 2024 with contributions from Stacey Hill and Jaymes Dempsey.

 Let’s get started.

-What is a remote in photography?
+What is a camera remote?

-Camera remotes, also known as remote releases or wireless releases, have one primary purpose:
+Camera remotes, also known as remote releases or wireless releases, have one primary purpose: They let you trigger your camera without touching the shutter button.

-And this offers two benefits:
+This offers two benefits:

-• It lets you trigger the shutter from a distance, which can be highly convenient
+- It lets you trigger the shutter from a distance, which can be highly convenient.

 Now, working with a remote is simple.
 You generally attach the remote receiver to your camera’s hotshoe and connect it to your camera via a cable.
 Then, when you press the main button on the remote, your camera will take a photo!